 The researchers said that the high pain expectancy increases anxiety and hyperviligance, which causes “neural substrates associated with affective and cognitive processing” to activate.

 Catastrophization and pain

-A 2019 meta-analysis examined 85 observational studies with a total of more than 13,000 participants.
-Although the data show there is a positive association between the degree of catastrophization and higher pain intensity and disability, most of the trials’ quality were “very low,” due to different ways of measuring pain, different populations, poor follow-up, faulty measurements of exposure and outcome, and failure to control confounding factors that could skew the perception of cause and effect.
+A 2019 meta-analysis examined 85 observational studies on pain catastrophization with a total of more than 13,000 participants.
+Although the data show there’s a positive association between the degree of catastrophization and higher pain intensity and disability, most of the trials’ quality were “very low,” due to different ways of measuring pain, different populations, poor follow-up, faulty measurements of exposure and outcome, and failure to control confounding factors that could skew the perception of cause and effect.

-Despite the low quality of the studies, the consistency of the results indicates that higher catastrophization is a reliable predictor for higher pain experience.
+Despite the low-quality studies, the consistency of the results indicates that higher catastrophization is a reliable predictor for higher pain experience.

 Depression, anxiety, mental health

 Catastrophization and high pain expectancy often walk hand-in-hand with depression and anxiety and can be almost inseparable.

 Thus, these common mental health problems can affect how people can experience varying levels of pain due to different ways the brain reorganizes its neural connections and adaptation (neuroplasticity).

 For example, chronic pain can reduce the amount of dopamine made in the mesolimbic pathway of the brain in humans and animals, which can cause less motivation and a rewarding feeling.